SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/BASICS/README.md

 >  });
 > ```

-&ensp; Cursors automatically close when all documents in the result set have been retrieved or after 10 minutes of inactivity.
-However, in some cases, you may want to manually close a cursor: ``cursor.close();``.
+&ensp; Cursors automatically close when all documents in result set have been retrieved or after 10 minutes of inactivity.
+However, in some cases, you may want to manually close cursor: ``cursor.close();``.

 ### Retryable Reads / Writes
 &ensp; They are an essential feature in MongoDB that provides the ability to automatically retry certain read and write operations, ensuring data consistency and improving the fault tolerance of your applications.
 This feature is especially useful in case of transient network errors or replica set elections that may cause operations to fail temporarily.